pa-senger/PA-Senger/README.md

-# 👋 Hello ~World~ Univers!
-I'm Pierre-Antoine
+# 👋 Hello ~World~ Universe, I'm Pierre-Antoine !

 ## 🚀 About Me

 I'm a human currently living on a telluric planet called Earth.
 I like science, cats and nature.
-I believe that everything is interresting if you look it with the right lens.
+I believe that everything is interresting if you look at it with the right lens.

 ## 💻 Tech Stack